jekor/fsrest/README.markdown

 Accept-Language: en-us,en;q=0.5
 ```

 The client is stating that it would prefer to receive HTML, XHTML, or XML, but that anything (`*/*`) will do if those aren't available.
 When fsrest receives this request, it checks the `home` directory to see what's available.
-It determines that the `text.html` file is the best match for the client's request and sends it back to the client:
+It determines that `text/html` is the best match for the client's request and sends it back to the client:

 ```
 HTTP/1.1 200 OK